-Most of the major car rental companies have lots by Kahului Airport (OGG).
+Most of the major car rental companies are located in the Maui Airport car rental facility next to the airport parking lot at Kahului Airport (OGG).
+Although there is no courtesy shuttle to the facility, there is a train you can take across from baggage claim.
 You can also rent cars from smaller companies at different locations on the island.

 What Type of Car?

-The main rental cars you’ll see on the road are PT Cruisers, Mustangs, and Jeeps.
+The main rental cars you’ll see on the road are Mustangs, Jeeps, and Suburbans.
 Here are some recommendations:

-• A convertible mustang will give you the full experience while visiting Maui.
+• A convertible Mustang rental car will give you the full experience while visiting Maui.
 If you plan on staying Upcountry or on the east side (Hana), you’ll want to keep the top up.

-• Jeeps are nice too, but you’re likely not going to be doing any off-roading.
+• Jeeps are nice, too, but you’re likely not going to be doing any off-roading.
 Most rental agreements prohibit this kind of activity.
-If you plan on driving the backside from Hana, or driving to La Perouse or any other spot that can have rough terrain, we suggest renting a new lifted jeep.
+(Try not to test the car rental insurance.)
+If you plan on driving the backside from Hana or driving to La Perouse or any other spot that can have rough terrain, we suggest renting a jeep.

-• PT Cruisers are good if you have little kids that you don’t want bouncing out of a convertible when you’re not looking.
+• Suburbans are good if you have bigger groups or little kids that you don’t want bouncing out of a convertible when you’re not looking.

 Where to Drive